 Role Responsibilities Guidance Officers provides a comprehensive student support program within the college environment offering counselling with students on a one-on-one basis or in a group setting assists students with specific difficulties, acting as a mediator or providing information on other life skills liaises with parents, teachers, or other external health providers as needed as part of the counselling process.
-Wellbeing Professional provide intervention and support for students presenting with mild to moderate mental health concerns.
-Intervention or support will typically comprise a 10-week (term) model and encompass assessment, formulation, treatment or intervention and review.
-GP Clinic Doctor and Nurse provide free, confidential support for the physical and mental health of students accessible to all students each Wednesday Head of Student Wellbeing provides support to implement student wellness programs across the college monitors attendance, behaviour and academic data to identify areas of additional need.
-Year Level Coordinators responsible for student welfare at each year level provides continuity of contact for students and their families through the six years of college ensure students feel safe and comfortable and want to come to school nurture a sense of belonging
+Wellbeing Professional- Psychologist provide intervention and support for students presenting with mild to moderate mental health concerns.
+Intervention or support will typically comprise a 10- week (term) model and encompass assessment, formulation, treatment or intervention and review.
+GP Clinic Doctor and Nurse provide free, confidential support for the physical and mental health of students accessible to all students each Wednesday Heads of Student Services - Wellbeing provides support to implement student wellness programs across the college monitors attendance, behaviour and academic data to identify areas of additional need and case management support for students.
+Year 12 Coordinator responsible for student welfare provides continuity of contact for students and their families nurture a sense of belonging and work to ensure students feel safe and focussed on coming to school to achieved their goals.
+Community Education Counsellor monitors the wellbeing of Aboriginal and/or Torres Strait Islander students. provides educational counselling and support services to Aboriginal and/or Torres Strait Islander students and communities

-Community Education Counsellor monitors the wellbeing of Aboriginal and/or Torres Strait Islander students. provides educational counselling and support services to Aboriginal and/or Torres Strait Islander students and communities School-Based Youth Health Nurse provides health information, health consultations and referral options related to healthy eating and exercise, relationships, personal and family problems, sexual health, smoking, alcohol and other drugs supports the delivery of health-related school-based programs Youth Support Coordinator provide individual and group support to students to assist their engagement with education support students to overcome barriers to education such as attendance, suspension/exclusion alternate programs, relationships, social skills, conflict with family/peers/teachers, social/emotional/physical wellbeing School Chaplain provide social, emotional and spiritual support, provide an additional adult role model in the school and enhance engagement with the broader community including parents refer students in need of additional support to relevant school and regional staff or to external support services Transition Pathways Officer provide support and assist the development of successful retention and transition strategies for students who have been identified at risk. accept referrals for senior students who are 16yrs or older establish and maintain effective networks with school-based support staff to maximise the transition outcomes of students transitioning from school before the completion of Year 12.
-Clontarf Academy Work with indigenous students to: (boys) Stars Foundation (girls) provide mentorship support attendance and engagement improve educational and learning outcomes improve employment options and life choices
+School-Based Youth Health Nurse provides health information, health consultations and referral options related to healthy eating and exercise, relationships, personal and family problems, sexual health, smoking, alcohol and other drugs supports the delivery of health-related school-based programs Learning Support Teacher provides targeted and specialised learning support for student who have been identified through the Department of Child Safety.
+School-Based Police Officer to enhance community safety and security and increase community confidence and satisfaction with police by building positive relationships provide a quality policing service for the school community (students, staff, parents/carers, other community members or relevant organisations) Youth Support Coordinators provide individual and group support to students to assist their engagement with education support students to overcome barriers to education such as attendance, suspension/exclusion alternate programs, relationships, social skills, conflict with family/peers/teachers, and social/emotional/physical wellbeing School Chaplain provide social, emotional and spiritual support, provide an additional adult role model in the school and enhance engagement with the broader community including parents refer students in need of additional support to relevant school and regional staff or to external support services Transition Pathways Officer provide support and assist the development of successful retention and transition strategies for students who have been identified at risk. accept referrals for senior students who are 16yrs or older establish and maintain effective networks with school-based support staff to maximise the transition outcomes of students.
+Clontarf Academy Work with indigenous students to: Stars Foundation provide mentorship support attendance and engagement improve educational and learning outcomes improve employment options and life choices

-Where needed, we access available regional and state-wide support services (eg: Advisory Visiting Teachers and Senior Guidance Officers, Guidance Officer - Mental Health, Speech Pathologists) as well as a number of external agencies including Headspace, Act For Kids, FAAC, AIUDS, Evolve, Reconnect, Child Youth Mental Health, Queensland Police Service.
+Where needed, we access available regional and state-wide support services (eg: Advisory Visiting Teachers and Senior Guidance Officers, Guidance Officer - Mental Health, Speech Pathologists) as well as a number of external agencies including Headspace, Act for Kids, FAAC, AIUDS, Evolve, Reconnect, Child Youth Mental Health, Queensland Police Service.